puter-nyaani-Soma/prakriti-analysis/readme.md

 # Prakriti Analysis ML Model (Still under Development)

-Welcome to the Prakriti Analysis ML Model repository!
+Welcome to the Prakriti Analysis DL Model repository!
 This project focuses on developing a machine learning model for performing analysis and predictions related to the Prakriti domain.
 The model utilizes various ML techniques to analyze data and make insightful predictions.

 ## Description

-The Prakriti Analysis ML Model aims to provide valuable insights and predictions within the Prakriti domain.
+The Prakriti Analysis DL Model aims to provide valuable insights and predictions within the Prakriti domain.
 Prakriti refers to the individual constitution in Ayurveda, which determines one's physical, mental, and emotional characteristics.
 This ML model analyzes data related to Prakriti and provides predictions based on the available information.

 ## Features